Logging

 logger.warning("This is a warning message from your application.")

 Note if you run the above multiple times, you’ll log the same message multiple times.
-So check the handlers:
+So check the handlers first to avoid duplication:

 def initialize_logger(name: str) -> logging.Logger: